azine/email-bundle/README.md

 =&gt; see "leftShadow" and "cellSeparator" in the AzineTemplateProvider class.

-### Images
+### Your own Images
 You can use your own images which will be embeded into the emails.
-To do this, just define the path to your image-folder in your config.yml. =&gt; see above
+To do this, just define the path to your image-folder in your config.yml. =&gt; see above.

+Some (web-) mail clients (gmail/thunderbird) will show those embeded images properly without aksing the recipient if he would like to show the attached images.

+BUT as far as I can tell, this only works if there is only one email recipient visible to the client and the "from"-address matches the account that the mails have been send from.
+There are many reasons why the images might not get displayed, so make sure your mails look good without the images too.

-### Twig-Templates
+### Your own Twig-Templates
-There are two kinds of templates required, both for html- and txt-content.
+There are two kinds of templates required for this bundle, and both kinds for html- and for txt-content.

-#### 1. the wrapper-templates:
+#### 1. the wrapper-templates
-These templates contain a header-section (logo etc.), header-content-section ("This is our newsletter blablabla"), main content (see "content-item-templates") and footer (links etc.).
+These templates contain a header-section (logo etc.), header-content-section ("This is our newsletter blablabla"), main content (see "content-item-templates" below) and footer (links etc.).

 They contain stuff that is usually exactly the same (except the greeting) for each of your recipients of this email.

+This bundle will render email that consist of a html-part and a plain-text part.

 The supplied baseEmailLayout-template in this bundle is split into two files "baseEmailLayout.txt.twig" and "baseEmailLayout.html.twig" to make them more easy to extend and manage.
+The *.txt.twig with the required blocks and the *.html.twig which is included in the body_html-block of the *.txt.twig template.

 The "*.txt.twig" is the template that will be called for rendering.
 It must contain the following blocks: